 Choosing a Spanish course is probably going to be the first thing you look at when embarking on your quest to learn Spanish in Buenos Aires.
 And while there are plenty of options to choose from, what you decide is going to depend on what your individual experience and what your goals are for the future.

-Are you wanting to learn Spanish to travel?
-Or are you wanting to make conversation?
+Do you want to learn Spanish to travel?
+Or do you want to make conversation?
 Have you taken Spanish before?
 Or is your experience limited to what you’ve picked in Duolingo?
-It’s all relevant to what you decide to do.

 If you’re taking Spanish to travel, you might find yourself constrained by budget and time.
 That’s why many travelers opt for the intensive group classes option.
 These generally involve 20 hours a week in group, which allows you to practice interacting with other students and your teacher.
 Most of the times, these classes are basically your crash course.
 Going over your important phrases that have to do with accommodation, food and transport, as well as the beginnings of the grammar that will become so important the more you delve into this new world of Spanish.